Lentil salad with aubergine

 • ½ red onion, finely chopped

-• 50 g flat leaf parsley (without any thick stalks), finely chopped
+• 50 g flat leaf parsley, thick stalks removed, finely chopped

 • salt and pepper